darkblue-b/scipy_proceedings/papers/dav_clark/clark_etal.rst

 As we shall see, due to a component architecture, individual software projects can be installed as-needed on a generic base.

-Tool Sets: It cannot be
+Tool Sets: It cannot be overstated that, a key component to the success of the overall project has been the availability of widely-known and reliable tools, to developers from all parts of the world and in all major spoken languages.
-overstated that, a key component to the success of the overall project has been the availability of widely-known and reliable tools, to developers from all parts of the world and in all major spoken languages.
-It is also important to note that, rather than require formal installation packages ".deb" for each project, the OSGeo-Live chose to use a simple install script format, one per installed project.
+It is also important to note that rather than require formal installation packages ".deb" for each project, the OSGeo-Live chose to use a simple install script format, one per installed project.
 This choice proved crucial in the earliest stages, as an outside open-source project evaluating participation in the Live could get started with fewer barriers to entry, and then add rigor and features later.
 Almost by